Your journey at a glance

 Transfer to Windhoek Day 1

 Upon arrival at Hosea Kutako (Windhoek) International Airport you will be warmly welcomed by your private guide.
-Kick-start your adventure with approximately an hours’ drive to Olive Exclusive in Windhoek.where you will spend the night.
+Kick-start your adventure with approximately an hours’ drive to your choice of accommodation in Windhoek.

 Namibia’s capital, Windhoek is a bustling metropolis that is unexpectedly neat and orderly, though this is perhaps less surprising when one considers it was a German territory for many years.
 This is the main port of call for most tourists and all travellers pass through the city at least once.
 Situated in a pretty valley, Windhoek boasts buildings very much in the German architectural style.
 The German presence can be strongly felt in the food, restaurants – and, of course, the beer.
 The Namibian beer is said to be the best in Africa and is brewed in Windhoek.